Office of the Comptroller of the Currency, Treasury (OCC).

 Because paper mail in the Washington, DC area and at the OCC is subject to delay, commenters are encouraged to submit comments by email, if possible.
-Comments may be sent to: Legislative and Regulatory Activities Division, Office of the Comptroller of the Currency, Attention: 1557-0319, 400 7th Street SW., Suite 3E-218, Mail Stop 9W-11, Washington, DC 20219.
-In addition, comments may be sent by fax to (571) 465-4326 or by electronic mail to email@example.com.
-You may personally inspect and photocopy comments at the OCC, 400 7th Street SW., Washington, DC 20219.
+Comments may be sent to: Legislative and Regulatory Activities Division, Office of the Comptroller of the Currency, Attention: 1557-0319, 400 7th Street SW, Suite 3E-218, Washington, DC 20219.
+In addition, comments may be sent by fax to (571) 465-4326 or by electronic mail to firstname.lastname@example.org.
+You may personally inspect and photocopy comments at the OCC, 400 7th Street, SW, Washington, DC 20219.
 For security reasons, the OCC requires that visitors make an appointment to inspect comments.
-You may do so by calling (202) 649-6700 or, for persons who are deaf or hard of hearing, TTY, (202) 649-5597.
+You may do so by calling (202) 649-6700 or, for persons who are deaf or hearing impaired, TTY, (202) 649-5597.
 Upon arrival, visitors will be required to present valid government-issued photo identification and submit to security screening in order to inspect and photocopy comments.

 All comments received, including attachments and other supporting materials, are part of the public record and subject to public disclosure.
 Do not include any information in your comment or supporting materials that you consider confidential or inappropriate for public disclosure.

 Additionally, please send a copy of your comments by mail to: OCC Desk Officer, 1557-0319, U.S. Office of Management and Budget, 725 17th Street NW, #10235, Washington, DC 20503, or by email to: email@example.com.

 Start Printed Page 4958

 FOR FURTHER INFORMATION CONTACT: